Lingodbhava

-Lingōdbhava (also called Lingobhava, the "emergence of the Linga") is an iconic representation of Hindu god Shiva, commonly seen in the South Indian Hindu temples.
+Lingōdbhava (also called Lingobhava, the "emergence of the Linga") is an iconic representation of the Hindu god Shiva, commonly seen in temples in Tamil Nadu.

-The iconography of Lingodbhava represents Shiva emerging out of the pillar of light, with smaller images of Vishnu in the form of a boar in the bottom and Brahma in the form of a gander at the top.The icon depicts the legend of the origin of the linga, Shiva's aniconic representation, often featured in his worship.
+The iconography of Lingodbhava represents Shiva emerging out of the pillar of light, with smaller images of Vishnu in the form of a boar in the bottom and Brahma in the form of a gander at the top.
+The icon depicts the legend of the origin of the linga, Shiva's aniconic representation, often featured in his worship.
 The tale of Lingodbhava is found in various Puranas, and is regarded to be an assimilation the old cults of pillar-veneration.

 The earliest literary evidence of the iconic representation is found in the 7th century works of the Shaiva saints Appar and Sambandar.
-The other indicative mention is found in the 1st century, in the text Tirukkural.
+The other indicative mention is found in the Tirukkural, a c.
+5th-century Tamil text.

 Legend

 In a Shaiva legend, the deities Vishnu and Brahma once engaged in a debate regarding their superiority.
 To resolve the debate, Shiva appeared as a massive pillar of light, and challenged them to find his source.
 Brahma took the form of a gander, and flew to the sky to see the top of the flame, while Vishnu became the boar Varaha, and sought its base.
 This scene is called the Lingodbhava and is represented in the western wall at the sanctum of many Shiva temples.
 Neither Brahma nor Vishnu could find the source, and while Vishnu conceded his defeat, Brahma lied and said he had found the pinnacle.
 Angered by the latter's dishonesty, Shiva took the form of Bhairava and decapitated one of the five heads of Brahma.
 Furthermore, in punishment, Shiva ordained that Brahma would never have temples on earth for his worship.
 As Shiva cut off Brahma's fifth head, he had committed the sin of brahmahatyāpāpa (murder of a Brahmin or an equivalent crime) and had to roam the three worlds as Bhikshatana, a naked beggar, to get absolved of his sin.
 This sin is finally absolved at Varanasi on the banks of the Ganga river.
 The legend is detailed in the Vishnu Purana.